jeremyreeder/gridscout/docs/_posts/2018-07-05-rc1-a-lightweight-tactical-carbine.md

 *2021-03 — Piston kit & rear sight*
 </div>

-Projected total weight when complete and fully loaded is now 7 lb (3 oz above the original projection).
+Projected total weight, with a scope and a full magazine, is 6 lb 13 oz.
+Projected total length is 31 inches.

 ![The thread protector pictured up to this point is just a plastic placeholder that likely wouldn't handle the heat.][to-be-continued]
 *Coming 2021-04 — Steel thread protector & aluminum handguard*